 Whilst climbing Castle Ridge your team will be attached to one rope.
 We believe the safest way to climb in this style which is often referred to as ‘moving together’ is to keep the ratios low which means no more than two people climbing with one of our experienced instructors.
-The price includes the use of harness and helmets plus the use of all technical equipment such as ropes and hardware.
-If you have a bigger team, get in touch.
+The price includes the use of harnesses and helmets plus the use of all technical equipment such as ropes and hardware.
+If you have a bigger team requiring an additional Ben Nevis guide, get in touch.
 We believe we are very competitive on price.

 A guided ascent of Castle Ridge

-As the day of your ascent of Castle Ridge approaches your instructor will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
-At which time you can agree to a suitable morning meet time and inform them of any kit requirements you have.
+As the day of your ascent of Castle Ridge approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
+At which point you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 (Example itinerary base on previous participants)

 0830 – You will be collected from your accommodation if it is within a few miles of Ben Nevis.
-Alternatively, you will meet your instructor at Torlundy.
+Alternatively, you will meet your guide at Torlundy.

 1000 – Climb Castle Ridge!
-The ridge winds its way up some straight forward scrambling to begin with before we climb some steeper steps direct.
+The ridge winds its way up some straightforward scrambling before we climb some steeper steps direct.
 These sections are open corners so feet can be used on either side to take the weight off the arms.
 More grade II scrambling leads to further steep steps before an easy angles slab and traverse is reached which gives access to the crux of the route.
-At this point you are really close to your Instructor so they can give you guidance on this spectacular pitch.
+At this point, your mountain guide is nice and close so they can provide coaching on this spectacular pitch.
 What follows is a more defined arete leading onto the shoulder of the summit plateau.

 1345 – There are many ways to descend from here including but most popular being Ledge Route or the Ben Nevis Mountain path.
-Having spent the day with your instructor they will be able to assess the best and most enjoyable way for you or your partner to safely descend.
+If you have future plans to tackle the Skye Cuillin Ridge there might be an opportunity to descend a more technical route.
+Having spent the day with your guide they will be able to assess the best and most enjoyable way for you or your partner to safely descend.
 To read about how to navigate off Ben Nevis click here.

 1615 – Expect to be back at the vehicles and on your way to a celebratory drink and well-earnt meal.